-2021 Performance and Compensation Determinations
+2022 Performance and Compensation Determinations

-In determining Mr. Kruszewski's variable compensation for 2021, the Committee specifically noted:
+In determining Mr. Kruszewski's variable compensation for 2022, the Committee specifically noted:

-- Average change in Primary Performance Goals was up 47% year on year. - It is appropriate to lead with At-Risk forms of compensation as incremental compensation is awarded.
+- Mr. Kruszewski led the firm through difficult market conditions with stability and success. - It is appropriate to lead with At-Risk forms of compensation as incremental compensation is awarded.
 Over two-thirds of incremental CEO compensation since 2016 has been At-Risk.
-Four-fifths of incremental CEO compensation in 2021 was At-Risk. - ► Historically, CEO compensation has broadly tracked the performance of the three primary performance goals established by the Committee: non-GAAP net revenue, non-GAAP pretax net income and non-GAAP earnings per share.
-See "Use of Non-GAAP Measures" on page 45 for a description of how and why these measures differ from GAAP measures. - Company performance for 2021 was exceptionally strong, and Mr. Kruszewski's specific contributions to this performance were significant. - Mr. Kruszewski's total compensation in 2021 was at the approximate median of our peer group's CEO compensation. - The Committee determined that, for 2021, the CEO's total annual compensation should be increased approximately in line with our overall performance.
-This is consistent with the Committee's past practices. - The CEO's existing share ownership, which is significant, powerfully and directly aligns the CEO with the interests of all shareholders.
+85% of CEO compensation in 2022 was At-Risk. - Historically, CEO compensation has broadly tracked the performance of the three primary performance goals established by the Committee: non-GAAP net revenue, non-GAAP pre-tax net income and non-GAAP earnings per share.
+See "Use of Non-GAAP Measures" on page 46 for a description of how and why these measures differ from GAAP measures. - The CEO's existing share ownership, which is significant, powerfully and directly aligns the CEO with the interests of all shareholders.

-2021 COMPENSATION DETERMINATIONS FOR NAMED EXECUTIVE OFFICERS
+2022 COMPENSATION DETERMINATIONS FOR NAMED EXECUTIVE OFFICERS